Apr 24, 2026

 What is Allpass.ai and Who Stands Behind the Company?

-Allpass.ai is a Ukrainian-founded compliance platform.
+Allpass.ai is a Ukrainian-founded KYC and AML platform.
 It was started in 2021 by Denys Galenko and Viktor Plotnikov with one goal in mind: give early-stage companies a KYC tool that actually fits how small teams work.

 The product has since grown to serve larger clients too, but the core design principle has not changed — it should be easy to use without a technical team behind you.